Student Advisory Board

 - To provide counsel to the Quill and Scroll Executive Director and staff about the organization’s membership benefits, contests and other activities.

-The activity should:
+The activities should:

 - Promote and embody at least one of the eight lights in the Quill and Scroll induction ceremony: Truth, Leadership, Loyalty, Initiative, Integrity, Judgment, Friendship and Learning.